bahelit/confirmerator/cmd/confirmerator-api/README.md

  ## License

- Copyright (c) 2018 Michael Salmons

- The confirmeratorRest binaries (i.e. all code inside of this project) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `LICENSE` file.
+  The Confirmerator binaries (i.e. all code inside of this project) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `LICENSE` file.